Course Description

 Grading

-• Grades will be based on bi-weekly problem sets (60% of final grade), and a term paper (40% of final grade, see below).
+• Grades will be based on problem sets (100% of final grade).

-• Bi-weekly homework will be assigned on Friday in class and due the Friday two weeks later, in class.
+• Homework will be assigned on Friday in class and due the next Friday, in class.

 • Collaboration with other on the homework students is strongly encouraged, but your write-up of the solutions must be your own.
 You must also cite any external sources you use (other than the textbook).